 Beriev Be-42 / A-40 Albatros / MERMAID

 The largest amphibian plane in the world, the A-40 Albatros military maritime patrol and surveillance aircraft, first flew in 1986 and entered service in limited numbers in 1990.
+Because of the size and uncharacteristically high autonomy for a seaplane, the A-40 amphibian was named after the largest sea bird in the world, which, unlike gulls and frigates, lives in the open ocean and rarely appears off the coast.
 Other versions of the aircraft include the Be-42, which is optimized for search and rescue and the twin propfan powered A-45, Be-40P a 105 seat airliner,Be-40PT combo airliner/freighter and Be-44 is ASW/ Surveillance/Minelaying version.
 The aircraft also forms the basis of the slightly smaller civil Be-200, which is being promoted for various missions including firefighting.

-In 1972. the designer of the Taganrog Machine Building Plant (at present - the Taganrog aviation scientific and technical complex [im].
+The most ambitious Soviet project amphibian aircraft received a second chance.
+The United Aircraft Corporation announced plans in September 2018 to resume production of the legendary Albatross, the world's largest A-40 flying boats, designed to search for and destroy submarines.
+And although these seaplanes began to develop as early as the early 1970s, not a single aviation power has yet been able to create anything even closely resembling.
+About the capricious, like sea weather, the fate of this elegant machine - in the material RIA Novosti.
+The idea of ??reviving the production of "Albatross" is far from new and quite logical.
+If only because the Russian aviation industry cannot offer another machine of this class to the Navy so far, even on paper.
+And there is a need for them, and it is very tangible: of the anti-submarine amphibians in service with naval aviation, there are still only a few “old men” Be-12 “Chaika” that were planned to be written off and replaced with something more perfect back in the 1970s.
+They are evenly distributed in all five fleets - from Kamchatka to the Crimea.
+In 1972, the designer of the Taganrog Machine Building Plant (at present - the Taganrog aviation scientific and technical complex [im].
 G.M.
 Bberiev), began the study of the appearance of promising antisubmarine seaplane.
 It had to become the successor of the amphibian aircraft Be-12, whose series production at the located by a number aircraft plant im.
 G.Dimitrov approached completion.
 However, at that time the hydro-aviation in the Soviet Union faced an ambiguous relation.
 If Naval Fleet was as before interested in the new amphibian aircraft, then the Ministry of Aircraft Industry was of the opinion that the tasks of antisubmarine fight, and search and rescue at sea, can be taken care of by land based aviation and helicopters.
 Therefore the full-scale financing of promising experimental design works on the hydro-aviation in the USSR had practically ended.

 The chief designer G.M.
 Beriev had been replaced in 1968 by A.K.Constantinov, who survived the prevailing state of affairs, proving the need of retaining seaplane construction.
 But the basic profile of the work of OKB during this period, became the creation of the aviation complexes of special designation on the base of existing carrier aircraft.
 The aerial survey An-24[FK] (into a series An-30) and the communication relay aircraft Tu-142[MR], and the A-50 radar picketand guidance aircraft created on the basis of Il-76 - all successfully underwent tests and were built in modernized series by Taganrog specialists.
 Nevertheless, scientific research work on the sea thematics in Taganrog (together with TsAGI (Central Institute of Aerohydrodynamics im.
 N Ye Zhukovskiy)) did not cease.
 At the beginning of the 1970s the specialists of OKB participated in the development of the experimental amphibian aircraft of vertical takeoff and landing VVA-14 for the project R.L.
 Bartini.
 A number of the preliminary designs of the seaplanes of different designation was created.